madsportslab/gmeta/README.md

 There are 2 motivations for static:

 1. Compile .amber or .markdown files into .html
-1. Provide browser/client side routing
+1. Facilitate staging of sites to remote services

 ## Requirements